Acebot3000/Computer-Viruses/README.md

 Computer Viruses.
 Use at your own risk.
 I am not responsible for any damage caused to your computer by these viruses.
 # Instructions:
-1. Download virus from releases page.
+1. Download viruses from releases page.
 2. Execute it.